-The intuition for imposing the above restrictions is as follows.
-Suppose the matching requirements are satisfied and the outcomes of the units in the reference and target domains are generated by mechanisms that differ primarily in how they are affected by the observed covariates.
-In this case, if we match on the observed covariates and the outcomes over a long period in the reference domain, then we should also be matching on any unobserved covariates that affect outcomes in both domains.
+The intuition for imposing \eqref{eq:match1}--\eqref{eq:match3} is as follows.
+Suppose the outcomes of the units in the reference and target domains are generated by mechanisms that differ primarily in how they are affected by observed covariates.
+In this case, if we match on observed covariates and match outcomes over a long period in the reference domain, then we should also be matching on unobserved covariates that affect outcomes in both domains.
 For instance, in the vaccination-rate application, with the Hispanic and Black sub-populations as the target and reference domains, respectively, factors such as overall attitudes toward vaccines, socioeconomic status, and access to vaccines are unobserved covariates that may similarly affect COVID-19 vaccination rates across both sub-populations.
 Therefore, if we match on the vaccination rate from one subpopulation for an extended period, as well as on all observed covariates relevant to COVID-19 vaccination, then there is statistical justification that we are also matching on unobserved covariates.

-Based on the above argument, a weighted sum of the potential outcomes with weight vector $w$ that (approximately) satisfies restrictions \eqref{eq:match1}–\eqref{eq:match3} will match the potential outcome of the target unit to a good approximation.
+Based on the above argument, a weighted sum of the potential outcomes with weight vector $w$ that satisfies \eqref{eq:match1}--\eqref{eq:match3} with a small $c$ will match the potential outcome of the target unit to a good approximation.
 That is,

 where the last equality follows from the consistency assumption.
 We refer to the weighted sum on the right-hand side as the \emph{transferred synthetic control}.
 Equipped with this quantity, we propose the following estimator for our causal parameter of interest: